David Wheeler: Tenure-track full-time professors are an endangered species

-Editor's note: David R. Wheeler lives in Lexington, Kentucky, where he is a freelance writer and a journalism professor at Asbury University.
-Follow him on Twitter @David_R_Wheeler
+Editor’s Note: David R. Wheeler lives in Lexington, Kentucky, where he is a freelance writer and a journalism professor at Asbury University.
+Follow him on Twitter @David_R_Wheeler.
+This November, a CNN Films documentary “Ivory Tower” poses serious questions about America’s higher education system which could effect an entire generation of young Americans.

 I have a wonderful job.